JasperHof/JasperHof.github.io/pages/docs.md

 # Documentation

-Welcome to the {{ site.title }} Documentation pages!
-Here you can quickly jump to a particular page.
+Welcome to the LDAK-KVIK Documentation pages!
+Here you can quickly jump to a particular page for explanations and example code.

 <div class="section-index">
     <hr class="panel-line">